From Sonic Retro

 In this game there are always two animals per stage like in Sonic the Hedgehog (16-bit), one per badnik released and a large number of them released from a capsule but instead of Act 3 at the end of Act 2.
 There is also an animal in Mystic Cave Zone which has remained unnamed in officially-published sources to date and appears to be a mouse or rat; Sonic Mania retrospectively names this animal Micky internally.
 Sky Chase Zone and Wing Fortress Zone have no animal capsule at the end.
 If playing Knuckles in Sonic 2, the Flickies are red instead of the usual blue.

 Note: Though Picky is in this list, there are no badniks or capsules in Death Egg Zone, so he's never seen.
+He does however, appear in the credits of 3D Sonic the Hedgehog 2.

 In this game, animals are not released from badniks.
 Instead, Metal Sonic projectors appear in the past of each zone in the game, displaying holograms of Metal Sonic kicking and harassing the animals.
 Should Sonic destroy them, the animals will be free to roam the zone the projector was destroyed in.
 Animals will also roam about in the Good Future regardless of the projector being destroyed or not.
 Flicky, Pecky, Pocky and Ricky appear in this game, along with various unnamed animals not seen in other games such as fish and sheep.